THERMAL ENERGY STORAGE TANKS

 Facilities Expansion & Projects – A TES tank is an easy and economical way to increase the cooling capacity of your chilled water system, allowing you to defer or eliminate the need for new chiller equipment.
 And since the TES tank has no moving parts, you can leverage the excess off-peak cooling capacity of your existing chiller(s) without adding more components requiring maintenance to your system.
 The result is significant energy cost reductions because the peak load electric demand (due to chiller use) remains unchanged, even after your expansion project is complete.

-Pacific Tank’s engineers are experts in welded steel water storage tanks.
+Pacific Tank’s engineers are experts in 100% Recyclable welded steel storage tanks.
 Over the years, the team has provided customers with decades of continuous, day-to-day service and cost savings.
 All Pacific Tank projects conform to AWWA (American Water Works Association) Standard D100, or API-650.

-TES tanks can be designed and built to the exact cooling requirements of each project in sizes from 50,000 gallons to 105,000,000 gallons.
+TES tanks can be designed and built to the exact cooling requirements of each project in sizes from 50,000 gallons to 10 million gallons.

 Thermal efficiency is the net cooling available for distribution after chilled water has been stored in the thermal energy storage tank.